scmerrill/airtag-glitcher-learning/README.md

 ***But what delay values to use?***
 #### Setting up the delay with oscilloscope

+I did not try this method as I dont have an oscilloscope...
+Yet...
+All this is pulled from https://github.com/ensingerphilipp/airtag-glitch-improved so it's all theoretical from my perspective.

 Set a long range of delay and connect Oscilloscope Channel 1 to GPIO19 (Glitch Trigger) and Channel 2 to Airtag test point 28 (CPU_Core_Voltage) while the glitch script is running.